makrai/notes/demszky-23-llm-psycho.md

 * hE existing forms of benchmarking might not be appropriate for many psycho use cases owing to the
-  * highly context-dependent nature of psychological constructs and intersubjectivity issues.
-Thus,
+  * highly context-dependent nature of psychological constructs and intersubjectivity issues
-* a new, psychologically defined way of benchmarking LLMs could help to
+* a new, psychologically defined way of benchmarking LLMs could help
 * depends on the availability of
   * keystone datasets and requires a
   * consensus on how to define and operationalize psychological constructs